Joseph Barnes (American physician)

-Biography

-Career and early life
+Early life and education

 Born in Philadelphia, Pennsylvania, to a prosperous Federal judge, Barnes studied medicine at Harvard University, but left before finishing his studies due to ill health.
 He later studied medicine with Surgeon General Thomas Harris of the United States Navy, and received his medical degree from the University of Pennsylvania in 1838.
 After graduation, he served a year as resident physician at Blockley Hospital and for another year as visiting physician for the northwestern district of Philadelphia.

+Career

 Florida

 Barnes appeared before an army examining board which was meeting at the time in Philadelphia and, pursuant to its recommendation, he was commissioned an assistant surgeon on June 15, 1840.
 He was assigned for his first duty to the United States Military Academy.
 After only a few months of duty, he was ordered to accompany a detachment of recruits to Florida, where hostilities were in progress against the Seminole Indians.
 For the two following years, he served successively at eight posts in that state, much of the time giving professional service to two or more posts at the same time, owing to the shortage of medical officers.
 Notable in his field service of this period was his accompanying Brigadier General Willam Harney's expedition through the Everglades during the Second Seminole War.

 War with Mexico

 In 1842, Barnes was assigned to Fort Jesup, Louisiana, where he remained until 1846 when with the beginning of the Mexican–American War, he joined the 2nd U.S. Dragoons en route to Corpus Christi to join the army being mobilized for the invasion of Mexico from the north.
 He served with the cavalry column of Major General Zachary Taylor's army during its advance to Monterey.
 Later transferred to Lieutenant General Winfield Scott's forces before Veracruz, he served with Major General William J. Worth's division during the siege and capture of that city.
 During the advance upon Mexico City, he was chief surgeon of the cavalry brigade and participated in the battles of Cerro Gordo, Contreras, Churubusco, and Molina del Rey, in the storming of Chapultepec and the capture of the capital.

 During the thirteen years that intervened between this time and the Civil War, Barnes served in a succession of posts in widely separated parts of the country.
 He served at Fort Croghan and other posts in Texas, in the plains country at Fort Scott, Fort Leavenworth, and Camp Center (now Fort Riley), on the Pacific coast at San Francisco, Fort Vancouver and the Cascades, while between times he saw tours of duty at Baltimore, Fort McHenry, Philadelphia, and West Point.
 He was promoted to major and surgeon on August 29, 1856.

-Marriage at Fort Leavenworth, KS to Mary(7)Thurston Fauntleroy b.
+Marriage at Fort Leavenworth, KS to Mary (7) Thurston Fauntleroy b.
 1825 d.
 1911, dau of Col. Thomas Turner Fauntleroy b.
 1795 d.
 1883 (later of the 1st Cavalry out of Fort Union, New Mexico Terr.
-1851–1861)and Ann Magill b.
+1851–1861) and Ann Magill b.
 1792 d.
 1862, dau Col. Charles Magill of Winchester, VA.